-An AGM (or Annual General Meeting) put simply is the meeting of the members of an organisation.
-Every year we invite eligible* members to vote and help shape the future of our Society.
-You have the opportunity to vote on who makes up our Board of directors and how our Society is run.
+An AGM (or Annual General Meeting), put simply, is the meeting of the members of an organisation.
+Every year we invite eligible members to vote and help shape the future of your Society.
+You have the opportunity to vote on who makes up our Board of directors and how your Society is run.
 We share with you a review of the last year as well as future plans to continue to improve the Society.

 Why do we have an AGM?

-The AGM is part of our responsibility as a building society, we are required to hold an AGM each year.
+As a building society, we are required to hold an AGM each year.
 Getting together each year gives us the chance to work hand-in-hand with our members and it’s important to us that you get your chance to vote on what matters.

 The history of our AGM

-We’ve been holding AGM’s ever since we were established in 1875.
-Back then we were known as the Leeds and Holbeck (Permanent) Building Society, and although our name has changed we still remain true to the very same values.
-Being owned by our members and rewarding them with benefits, is as important to us now as it was from the beginning.
+We’ve been holding AGMs ever since we were established in 1875.
+Back then we were known as the Leeds and Holbeck (Permanent) Building Society and although our name has changed, we still remain true to the very same values.
+Being owned by our members and rewarding them with benefits, is as important to us now as it was in the beginning.

 Our AGM takes place every single year (as the name would suggest!).
 The meeting itself is usually held in April and we personally invite eligible members to come along.
-We understand that not everyone can make it to the event held in Leeds so we’ve made it easy for you to vote from wherever you are.
+We understand that not everyone can make it to the event in Leeds, so we’ve made it easy for you to vote from wherever you are.
 The meeting this year is being held on Thursday 4 April at 11.00am at the Leeds Marriott Hotel.
 Keep an eye out for your AGM pack or voting email in March.
 You can then cast your vote online, in branch, by post or in person at the AGM - the choice is yours.